 Eating a dozen grapes - one for each month - makes for a lucky year in Spain and many other Latin countries.

-The youngest boy in the household lighting a candle at dusk to
+The youngest boy in the family, elected to light a candle to

-bonfires or a carryover of the Samhain tradition of lighting tapers in the windows to chase away evil spirits.
+bonfires, or the Samhain tradition of placing tapers in the windows to chase away evil spirits.

 In the Philippines, children jump up and down at midnight to make sure they will grow tall.
-In Asia, sunrise celebrations and honoring of the ancestors and elders brings luck.
+In Asia, sunrise celebrations bring luck.

-Grapes, one for each month, make for a lucky year in Spain and many Latin countries (in Portugal it's raisins!)
+Meanwhile, eating a dozen grapes, one for each month, makes for a lucky year in Spain and in many Latin American countries.
+(In Portugal it's raisins.)

 More about New Year traditions worldwide around the Web:

 New Year's Festivals Around the World - Tour the customs associated with the New Year alphabetically starting in Austria and ending in Vietnam.
 The foods for health and prosperity as well as traditional good luck symbols are